Merzasphor/MWSE/docs/source/types/tes3ingredient.md

 ### `effects`

+*Read-only*.
 An array-style table access to the four ingredient effects.
 Unlike alchemy or enchanting objects, these are simple numbers representing the effect ID.

 **Returns**: